TadeoDGAguilar/PBHBeta/docs/Quickstart.md

 import numpy as np
 ```

+2. Generate an array of masses using the put_M_array function:

-The first function we will execute is {py:func}`PBHBeta.functions.put_M_array`, which contains the instruction to generate an array of masses from a maximum value of mass in grams.
+The first function to execute is {py:func}`PBHBeta.functions.put_M_array`, which contains the instruction to generate an array of masses from a maximum value of mass in grams.

 ```{code-block}
 PBHBeta.functions.put_M_array(1e20)
 ```
 ```{note}
 The library contains a module called `constraints.py`, where the `return` of {py:func}`PBHBeta.functions.put_M_array` will be stored.
 ```

+3. Access the generated masses stored in the `constraints.M_tot` variable:

 You can retrieve the values stored in `constraint.M_tot` and store them in a variable to perform operations within the PBHBeta functions.